Impact Investments

 Why We Support This Work

 Impact investing is a powerful catalyst for global progress.
-Rising engagement among diverse asset owners, managers, and advisors is fueling rapid growth, but access to capital remains a major challenge for enterprises, non-governmental organizations, and funds that are working to build a more just, inclusive, and sustainable world.
-Worldwide, there is a multi-trillion-dollar global capital shortfall, according to the United Nations (UN), dampening progress on poverty, global health, climate change, inequality, and other problems outlined in the UN’s Sustainable Development Goals.
+Rising engagement among a diverse set of asset owners, managers, and advisors is fueling rapid growth, but access to capital remains a major challenge for enterprises, non-governmental organizations, and funds that are working to build a more just, inclusive, and sustainable world.
+Worldwide, there is a multi-trillion-dollar global capital shortfall, according to the United Nations, dampening progress on poverty, global health, climate change, inequality, and other problems outlined in the UN’s Sustainable Development Goals.

 Expected Outcomes